360er0/awesome-lego-machine-learning/README.md

 ## Assembling Sets
 ### Papers
-* [Planning Assembly Sequence with Graph Transformer [2022.10]](https://arxiv.org/abs/2210.05236) - A graph-transformer based framework for ASP problem, with a heterogeneous graph attention network to encoder the models, which are decoded with the attention mechanism to generate assembly sequence.
+* [Planning Assembly Sequence with Graph Transformer [2022.10]](https://arxiv.org/abs/2210.05236) - A graph transformer-based framework for ASP problem, with a heterogeneous graph attention network to encoder the models, which are decoded with the attention mechanism to generate assembly sequence.
 * [Translating a Visual LEGO Manual to a Machine-Executable Plan [2022.07]](https://cs.stanford.edu/~rcwang/projects/lego_manual/) - Understanding the assembly process using manual.
 * [Break and Make: Interactive Structural Understanding Using LEGO Bricks [2022.07]](https://arxiv.org/abs/2207.13738) - Introduction of a new task for visual understanding, 3D simulator to manipulate LEGO models, and a model to solve the proposed task of recreating the LEGO model.
 * [Building LEGO Using Deep Generative Models of Graphs [2020.12]](https://arxiv.org/abs/2012.11543) - It proposes a way to represent the LEGO model as graphs and learn how to generate them step-by-step.